skade/yakshav.es/_sources/rust-2019-one-zero-is-a-beautiful-version.md

 I tried to make an argument to focus on ecosystem improvements over language improvements.
 I specifically called out 2 spaces: a stable http client and documented async ecosystem.

 1 year in, the situation is the same: we still don't have a 1.0 HTTP client in our ecosystem.
-While `hyper` and `request` are still the go-to libraries and good, they are still not committed to stability.
+While `hyper` and `reqwest` are still the go-to libraries and good, they are still not committed to stability.
 Also, no other library has emerged to fill that hole.
 The more our ecosystem grows, the larger the community-wide cost of following breaking changes in these libraries will get.

 Proper, high-level documentation of async/futures was pushed tied to the arrival of `async/await`, which was targeted for the edition release and later shifted back.
 I like `async/await`, I still think the decision to tie documentation to it was a mistake.